2019-bgmp/demultiplexing-pranavs22/Part2/submission/README.txt

 3) Print Relevant Info

 Output :

-1)Numbers and Percentages of each bin.
+1)Total number of records
-2)Numbers and Percentages of read counts belonging to each barcode.
+2)Numbers and Percentages of each bin.
-3) An image file.
+In summary.txt file-
+3) Number of dual matched pairs
+4) Number of index hopped pairs
+5) Number of undetermined read pairs
+6) Percentage of dual matched
+7) Percentage of undetermined reads

 Cutoff-30
 Reason: After observing histograms from Part-1,